 Bilal Learning Center is a multi-million dollar educational complex located in Los Angeles, California.
-Called one of the crown jewels of LA, the building is owned and operated by Masjid Bilal Islamic Center, the oldest Muslim Commnunity in the city.
+The building is owned and operated by Masjid Bilal Islamic Center, the oldest Muslim Community in the city.

 The Bilal Learning Center, which was completed in 2007, has become a bright beacon of light for it's area of Los Angeles.
 The school building, which was officially dedicated in memory of late Muslim American leader Imam W. Deen Mohammed in 2009, has become highly successful and a leading model for Muslim communities throughout Southern California.